This past year has been exciting, representing the dawning of a new age for artificial intelligence (AI) and machine learning (ML)—with large...

 We’ve covered the origins of ESG, how it’s used, and where you can find it.
 We’ve even touched on the bigger picture surrounding ESG, and what its future may look like from a regulatory perspective.
 So now what?

 In our third and final piece of this ESG series, we’ll explore tools and products available in the ESG marketplace, ranging from rating methodologies to cloud providers.
-In the meantime, check out some of our other ESG resources or visit https://www.cruxinformatics.com/esg to learn more.
+In the meantime, check out some of our other ESG resources or visit our page on ESG Data Integration to learn more.

-Scout is a Content Marketing Manager at Crux.
-She has worked in tech startups almost exclusively and writes everything from social media to full reports.
+Scout has worked in tech startups almost exclusively and writes everything from social media to full reports.
 She's an Ohio native who loves to binge the latest series or read thriller novels in her free time.